 While this language shift has horrified some grammar geeks, the use of the traditionally plural ‘they’ to refer to a singular subject has recently been recognised by the Oxford Dictionaries.

 Using ‘they’ to describe an individual might be tricky the first few times you do it.
 But it is ultimately a small adjustment to make in order to demonstrate your respect for a person’s sense of self.

 It can be confronting to understand and remember the complexity of these new terms.
 This does not mean it is not a worthwhile endeavour.

 After all, the challenge of adjusting to a new word pales in comparison to the considerable social difficulties unfortunately still associated with coming out as trans or genderqueer.

 We can take these lessons one step further.
 A strict gender binary is not only embedded in our language and our paperwork–it often shapes the way we see the world.

 Since we now know not everyone fits into the boxes of ‘man’ or ‘woman,’ perhaps it is time to start challenging the instinct to automatically label.
 Next time you are walking down the street, try to let the people you pass exist in your mind without a gender.

-While Greer’s desire to “not walk on eggshells” may fulfil her right to free speech, denying an individual’s articulated gender identity can contribute to prejudice, fear and violence towards people who sit outside of the gender binary.
+While Greer’s desire to “not walk on eggshells” may fulfill her right to free speech, denying an individual’s articulated gender identity can contribute to prejudice, fear, and violence towards people who sit outside of the gender binary.

 This violence can exist in myriad ways and effect a variety of individuals, such as transgender, agender and genderqueer people.
 Rather than trying to decide who is ‘really’ a woman, aren’t we better off spending our time talking about, and respecting, the complexity of people’s gender experiences?